Jskenpo/imagine-our-connected-earth/README.md

 - **Air Quality Section**: Showcases videos and information on the causes and effects of air pollution and how it impacts human health, ecosystems, and climate change.
 - **Before and After (BandA) Section**: Provides before-and-after comparisons of environmental changes using a slider for visualizing the effects of climate change.
 - **Home Section**: Includes a dynamic title with a liquid effect and a video to welcome users to the platform.
+- **Climate Vital Signs**: Includes various videos showing how the world has changed over the years due to climate change.

 ## Technologies Used